-This keyboard lab is located on the second floor of Canfield Hall and consists of fourteen keyboards.
-Students must notify the Music Department for access; hours of operation depend upon demand.
+This keyboard lab is located on the second floor of Canfield Hall and consists of eleven keyboards for Music Ministry students.
+Students enrolled in courses will have access to the lab.
 Students will have access to select music programs and software that can assist with course assignments.